Prince (musician): Influences and musicianship

 Prince's music synthesized a wide variety of influences, and drew inspiration from a range of musicians, including Ike Turner, James Brown, George Clinton, Joni Mitchell, Duke Ellington, Jimi Hendrix, the Beatles, Chuck Berry, David Bowie, Earth, Wind & Fire, Mick Jagger, Rick James, Jerry Lee Lewis, Little Richard, Curtis Mayfield, Elvis Presley, Todd Rundgren, Carlos Santana, Sly Stone, Jackie Wilson, and Stevie Wonder.

 Prince has been compared with jazz artist Miles Davis in regard to the artistic changes throughout his career.
 Davis said he regarded Prince as an otherworldly blend of James Brown, Jimi Hendrix, Marvin Gaye, Sly Stone, Little Richard, Duke Ellington, and Charlie Chaplin.
-Prince and Miles Davis performed together for a Charity Event at Paisley Park.
+Prince and Miles Davis performed together in December 1987 for a Charity Event at Paisley Park.
 This performance was viewed as the pinnacle of their on-again, off-again partnership.

 Journalist Nik Cohn described him as "rock's greatest ever natural talent".
-Prince was a natural tenor, but he had a wide vocal range from falsetto to baritone, and performed rapid, seemingly effortless shifts of register.
+Prince had a wide vocal range from falsetto to baritone, and performed rapid, seemingly effortless shifts of register.
 Prince was also renowned as a multi-instrumentalist.
 He is considered a guitar virtuoso and a master of drums, percussion, bass, keyboards, and synthesizer.
 On his first five albums, he played nearly all the instruments, including 27 instruments on his debut album, among them various types of bass, keyboards and synthesizers.
 Prince was also quick to embrace technology in his music, making pioneering use of drum machines like the Linn LM-1 on his early '80s albums and employing a wide range of studio effects.
-The LA Times also noted his "harnessing [of] new-generation synthesizer sounds in service of the groove," laying the foundations for post-'70s funk music.
+The LA Times also noted his "harnessing [of] new-generation synthesizer sounds in service of the groove", laying the foundations for post-'70s funk music.
 Prince was also known for his prolific and virtuosic tendencies, which resulted in him recording large amounts of unreleased material.

-Prince also wrote songs for other artists, and some songs of his were covered by musicians, such as the hit songs "Manic Monday" (performed by The Bangles), "I Feel For You", originally on Prince's self-titled second album from 1979, covered by Chaka Khan, and "Nothing Compares 2 U", written for Prince's side project the Family, and covered very successfully by Sinead O'Connor.
+Prince also wrote songs for other artists, and some songs of his were covered by musicians, such as the hit songs "Manic Monday" (performed by the Bangles), "I Feel for You", originally on Prince's self-titled second album from 1979, covered by Chaka Khan, and "Nothing Compares 2 U", written for Prince's side project the Family, and covered very successfully by Sinéad O'Connor.
 Prince co-wrote "Love...
 Thy Will Be Done" with singer Martika, for her second album, Martika's Kitchen, and also gifted Celine Dion a song for her second album, Celine Dion, titled "With This Tear"; it was a song Prince had written specifically for her.
 Prince also wrote "U" for Paula Abdul, appearing on her 1991 release Spellbound.